cosmos/sdk-tutorials/feegrant/index.md

 In this tutorial, you will set up two tokens in your blockchain: a default token called `stake` to use for fees and another token called `kudos` to send to your friends.

-You will learn how to spin up a single node network using the simulation application in Cosmos SDK (`simapp`) and set up Alice to be a validator.
-Then you'll have Bob send `kudos` tokens to Carol, while having zero `stake` to pay for fees.
-The latter will be possible because you'll let Carol grant a `BasicAllowance` to Bob.
+- You will learn how to spin up a single node network using the simulation application in Cosmos SDK (`simapp`).
+- Set Alice up to be a validator.
+- Bob is the grantee who receives a `BasicAllowance` that allows Bob to send `kudos` tokens to Carol, even though Bob has zero `stake` to pay for fees.
+- Carol is the granter and grants a `BasicAllowance` to Bob.

 ## Requirements